apache/incubator-weex-site/docs/guide/front-end-frameworks.md

 ### Using Directive Prologue <badge text="0.17+" type="warn" vertical="middle"/>

 Using comments is not a robust way to declare the framework type, because it may be removed during compiling or packaging.
-Since the v0.17, Weex supports using [Directive Prologue](http://ecma-international.org/ecma-262/5.1/#sec-14.1)）to indicate the framework type.
+Since the v0.17, Weex supports using [Directive Prologue](http://ecma-international.org/ecma-262/5.1/#sec-14.1) to indicate the framework type.
 The format of directive prologue type annotation is `"use weex:xxx";`, the `Xxx` in it is the name of front-end framework.
 Both `'` (single quote) and `"` (double quotes) are fine, but must be lower case.

 > NOTICE: **The directive prologue type annotation must be placed before all runnable codes.** Only spaces, blank lines or comments can be put before it.